rawathimanshu05/FleetLink/README.md

 # Fleetlink

-FleetLink is a simple vehicle booking system that allows users to check available vehicles and make bookings.
+FleetLink is a vehicle booking system that allows users to check available vehicles and make bookings.
 It provides APIs to check vehicle availability, book vehicles.
 The frontend is built with React, and the backend uses Node.js and Express.